Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 Narcissists feed off emotional reactions.
 Staying calm and focused on logistics starves the drama.

 While traditional co-parenting requires cooperation, parallel parenting limits direct interaction.
-This is ideal when one parent is high-conflict or narcissistic.
+It requires boundaries.

 In this approach:

-5. Help Your Child Develop a Strong Inner Voice.
+5. Strengthens Your Child's Strong Inner Voice.

-Children of narcissistic co-parents often struggle with self-worth.
 They may feel caught in the middle or feel they have to “pick sides.”

 Here’s how you can help your child develop resilience:

-✅Avoid trash-talking the other parent: It puts your child in a loyalty bind.
+- Avoid trash-talking the other parent: It puts your child in a loyalty bind.

-✅Teach emotional language: Help your child label feelings, sad, confused, frustrated.
+- Teach emotional language: Help your child label feelings, sad, confused, frustrated.
 Name it to tame it.

 6. Equip Them With Healthy Boundaries Early.

 Children exposed to narcissistic behavior can learn that love equals manipulation or control.
-As a parent, you can counter that.

-*It’s okay to say no.
+- It’s okay to say no.

-*They are not responsible for others’ feelings.
+- They are not responsible for others’ feelings.

-*Their worth is not based on approval.
+- Their worth is not based on approval.

 One helpful tool is the book "My Body Belongs to Me" which teaches children about consent, personal boundaries, and self-advocacy in a gentle way.